vieiro/toml-java/README.md

 - The lexer now detects incomplete tokens and properly reports them with token `INVALID_VALUE`.
     - This is useful for the NetBeans Antlr bridge.
 - toml-java runs 555 unit tests.

+## 13.4.1

+- Downgrading to JDK8 class format.
+- Grammar updated to version 4: lexer detects more unexpected tokens.